kotasundar4g7/apigateway_to_s3_upload/README.md

 - lambdafunctions - Code for the application's Lambda functions.
 - template.yaml - A template that defines the application's AWS resources.
+- bash.sh -to create s3 event to run the glue crawler

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.